Keitho08/pands-problems/README.md

 5. BMI Calculator Ireland.
 2020.
 BMI Calculator - Calculate Your Body Mass Index. [online] Available at: <https://bmicalculatorireland.com/> [Accessed 29 March 2020].

 # Task 2:
-*Write a program that takes asks a user to input a string and outputs every second letter in reverse order.*
+*Write a program that asks a user to input a string and outputs every second letter in reverse order.*

 **Code:**
 ```python